SleepingBearDesign/muskegon-risers/content/store/tryouts.md

 +++
 id = "6"
-title = "April 10 Tryouts"
-shorttitle = "April 10 Tryouts"
+title = "MKG Risers April 10 Tryouts" shorttitle = "April 10 Tryouts"
 description = "Tryouts for our 2016 summer season will be held at Reeths-Puffer Middle School from 5:30 to 8:30pm on April 10!
-Registrants will also receive a lime shirt." mini = "Tryouts for our summer 2016 season will be held at Reeths-Puffer Middle School from 5:30 to 8:30pm on April 10.
-Registrants will also receive a lime shirt." slug = "mkg-tryouts" imgurl = "assets/img/store/tryouts/Tryouts1.jpg" prodimgs = ["assets/img/store/tryouts/Green1.jpg"]
+Registrants will also receive a lime shirt." mini = "Registrants will also receive a lime shirt." details = "To be held at Reeths-Puffer Middle School from 5:30 to 8:30pm on April 10." slug = "mkg-tryouts" imgurl = "assets/img/store/tryouts/Tryouts1.jpg" prodimgs = ["assets/img/store/tryouts/Green1.jpg"]